OMerkel/Alquerque/README.md

   empty source and a solid ring marks the pawn at its target.
 * Pawn movement is a two-part soft jump.
 The pawn moves and grows toward the midpoint, then moves to the target while shrinking to its normal size.
+* When the game ends, a translucent celebration panel immediately below the title bar congratulates the light or dark winner and states whether all opposing pawns were captured or the opponent had no legal move.

 ## Rules